 - 2 cups milk

-- In a large stock pot, cook the bacon until crisp.
-Remove the cooked bacon leaving the bacon grease in the pot.
+In a large stock pot, cook the bacon until crisp.
+Remove the cooked bacon and all the grease, reserving 2 tablespoons for the pot.